TheRandomItself/persistent-clientside-xss/README.md

 ```
 python3 crawler.py --database test.db --flows_dir flows --domains tranco-5k.txt --debug
 ```
-Next, run the tainted chrome and then run minimal_extension.
+Next, run the tainted chrome and run minimal_extension.
 You can also change the time spent in every page by changing the TIMEOUT parameter in the backscript of the minimal extension

 # Exploit crawler
 located in exploit_filter folder.